-There is more to being human than travelling around the world sampling its many delights and recent reading has taken me deeper into subjects like philosophy.
-Though a scientist by training, the humanities retain their appeal and various life events have made me explore them more than otherwise might have been the case.
-That is now the main thrust of what you find here along with other things that have a use in navigating life’s journey.
+There is more to being human than travelling around the world sampling its many delights, and recent reading has taken me deeper into subjects like philosophy.
+Though I am a scientist by training, the humanities continue to appeal to me, and various life events have led me to explore them more than otherwise might have been the case.
+That is now the main thrust of what you find here, along with other things that have a use in navigating life’s journey.

-Both aspects pervade here in some deliberations but there also is space for ruminations on the human experience such as essays from Henry David Thoreau and Ralph Waldo Emerson.
-There are poems and songs too that continue the theme but the arts are not all visual.
+Both aspects pervade here in some deliberations, but there also is space for ruminations on the human experience, such as essays from Henry David Thoreau and Ralph Waldo Emerson.
+Additionally, there are poems and songs that continue the theme, since the arts are not all visual.
 Towards that end, there are collections of places where you can find the work of accomplished photographers.

-Amid the travails that have hit us since the Great Recession, it is important to try and keep some fullness of life even when our fears are on the point of overwhelming us.
+Amid the travails that have hit us since the Great Recession, it is important to try and keep some fullness of life even when our fears are close to overwhelming us.
 A sense of perspective is also in order when pandemics, wars and other global events stop you from travelling to peaceful places.
 Then, the interior life matters in concert with more enriching external stimuli.